 As you can see, the prices for unlocked phones tend to stay in the same range across retailers and independent sellers.
 Still, you’ll find enough of a difference to make it worth your time to compare prices.

-For the Samsung Galaxy A51, Best Buy offered the best price on a new device: $274.99.
-I also checked the price at Swappa, which sells only used phones.
-It was $260, so in this case, you’re not saving a whole lot by buying used.
+For a new Samsung Galaxy S20, eBay offered the best price on a new device: $509.99.
+I also checked the prices at Swappa, which sells only used phones.
+They ranged from $415-$575, so in this case, you’re not getting a bad deal buying new.

-The unlocked Moto G7 Power was available at Best Buy, Amazon, eBay and B&H Photo for the same competitive price of $180.
+A used unlocked Moto G7 Power was available at eBay, Swappa and Newegg for less than $120.
 These are especially great deals because Clark recommends the Motorola product line for people who are price sensitive.

 “Motorola seems to have gotten the compromise right between price and quality.
 A lot of (new) unlocked phones with really good screen sizes are going to be in the $200s,” says Clark.
 “The big market though for unlocked phones seems to be used iPhones.”